-First Take is back!
-The Industry will team with the wild Up music ensemble to present the only West Coast workshop of new American opera.
-First Take has established itself as one of the most compelling platforms for the exploration of new American opera.
+The Industry teamed with wild Up to present the only West Coast workshop of new American opera.
+FIRST TAKE has established itself as one of the most compelling platforms for the exploration of new American opera.

-FIRST TAKE will be conducted by Marc Lowenstein, Music Director of The Industry, and Paolo Bortolameolli, the 2017 Dudamel Conducting Fellow for the Los Angeles Philharmonic.
+FIRST TAKE was conducted by Marc Lowenstein, Music Director of The Industry, and Paolo Bortolameolli, the 2017 Dudamel Conducting Fellow for the Los Angeles Philharmonic.

 About First Take

 First Take is a biennial West Coast workshop of new American operas designed to give audiences a taste of the wide range of ideas in opera today.
 The inaugural run of First Take took place at the Hammer Museum in 2013 and featured works by Pauline Oliveros, Mohammed Fairouz, David Brynjar Franzson, Ellen Reid, Aaron Siegel, and Alexander Vassos.
 Our next iteration took place at the Wallis Annenberg Center for Performing Arts in 2015 and featured the legendary Joan La Barbara to perform works by Jason Thorpe Buchanan, Nomi Epstein, Jenny Olivia Johnson, Anne LeBaron, Andrew McIntosh and Paul Pinto.